HanniSalman/3sem-assignments-template/week02/README.md

 ## Overview

 - Hanni Salman
-- which assignment are included
+- Assignments from day 1: task 1 and 2 are included.
+From day 2 threads: Exercise 1,2,3,4,6 are included.
-- which one are completed and which one are not
+- All are completed.

 ## Friday presentation
-- add the friday presentation into the weekly folder
+- From day 2 threads: Exercise 1, is the exercise I'm going to show on friday.